HiLM-D: Enhancing MLLMs with Multi-Scale High-Resolution Details for Autonomous Driving: Method

-\textbf{Large Language Model (LLM).} Given the visual tokens, we leverage the pre-trained LLM to produce captions including the risk object with explanations, intentions and suggestions for the ego-car.
-The input to the LLM is the concatenated mulimodal tokens $[{\mathbf{Z}_v}, \mathbf{Z}_t] \in \mathbb{R}^{(N_v+N_t) \times D_t}$, where $\mathbf{Z}_t \in \mathbb{R}^{N_t \times D_t}$ are the text embeddings, tokenized from text prompts,~\eg, \texttt{`Which object is at the highest risk?
+Given the visual tokens and text instruction tokens, the pre-trained LLM (~\eg, Vicuna~\cite{chiang2023vicuna}) is leveraged for descrition generation, including the risk object with explanations, intentions and suggestions for the ego-car.
+The input to the LLM is the concatenated multimodal tokens $[{\mathbf{Z}_v}, \mathbf{Z}_t] \in \mathbb{R}^{(N_v+N_t) \times D_t}$, where $\mathbf{Z}_v = \text{project}(\mathbf{V}^K)$ and $\text{project}(\cdot)$ is the projection layer to transfer the visual embedding into tokens that LLM can understand. $\mathbf{Z}_t \in \mathbb{R}^{N_t \times D_t}$ are the text embeddings, tokenized from text prompts,~\eg, \texttt{`Which object is at the highest risk?
 Then predict the motions and suggestions for the ego-car'}.
 Then, the pre-trained LLM recevies the mulimodal tokens $[{\mathbf{Z}_v}, \mathbf{Z}_t]$ to generate language in an autoregressive way as follows:

 where $\theta$ is the trainable parameters, $\mathbf{Z}_a \in \mathbb{R}^{N_a \times D_t}$ is the generated answer, $\mathbf{Z}_{t,<i}$ and $\mathbf{Z}_{a,<i}$ are the prompts and answer tokens before the current prediction token $\mathbf{z}_i$.
 The ST-Adapters and the linear layer are supervised by the caption loss $\mathcal{L}_{cap} = CE(\mathbf{Z}_a, \hat{\mathbf{Z}}_a)$, where $\hat{\mathbf{Z}}_a$ is the ground-truth answer, $CE$ is the cross-entropy loss.